amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 ### Configure Azure AD native certificate-based authentication
 Organizations that need to use smartcard (certificate-based) authentication with Azure AD should configure Azure AD Native Certificate-Based Authentication settings in Azure AD.
 This feature is in Public Preview and is subject to change.
 Follow the latest documentation to configure from the reference below.

+For detailed instructions on setting up Azure AD CBA for DOD PKI, see [AAD-CertificateBasedAuthentication-DODPKI.md](/MLZ-Identity-AzureADSetup/doc/AAD-CertificateBasedAuthentication-DODPKI.md)

 > 📘 **Reference**: [Azure AD Native Certificate-Based Authentication](https://docs.microsoft.com/en-us/azure/active-directory/authentication/how-to-certificate-based-authentication)